Mahmoud-elmedany/mvc-crud-system/README.md

-# Java Spring Boot CRUD Application
+# Java Spring Boot CRUD Application with Security and JWT

 ## Project Description
 This project is a **CRUD application** (Create, Read, Update, Delete) built with **Java Spring Boot**.
 It follows the **MVC architecture** to separate the presentation layer, business logic, and data layer.
 The application uses **SQL Server** as the database for data storage and management.

+Additionally, the project includes **Spring Security** for authentication and authorization, and uses **JWT (JSON Web Tokens)** for stateless, secure API access.

 ## Requirements
 To run this project locally, you need:

 - Java JDK 17 or higher